3. Bayesian methods#

 Fig. 3.1 Monte Carlo method for approximating \(\pi\) (Source: Wikipedia).#

-Note: of course, we could have done the above integration using, e.g., the trapezoidal rule and discretize the domain with \(\sqrt{N}\) points along \(\theta_1\) and along \(\theta_2\) to also end up with \(N\) evaluations of \(h\).
+Note: of course, we could have done the above integration using, e.g., the trapezoidal rule and discretize the domain with \(\sqrt{N}\) points along \(\theta_1\) and \(\theta_2\) to also end up with \(N\) evaluations of \(h\).
 This would have also worked if \(g(\theta|y)\) wasn’t the uniform distribution, in which case one could interpret the integral Eq.
 (3.3) as a weighted average of the values of \(h\).
 But this would not have worked if we knew \(g(\theta|y)\) only up to a scaling factor.

-• Given a large enough number of samples, we are not working with an approximation, but with an estimate which can be made as precise as desired (given the requisite computational budget)
+• Given a large enough number of samples, we are not working with an approximation but with an estimate which can be made as precise as desired (given the requisite computational budget)

 • Sensitivity analysis of the model becomes easier.